nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 For the rc.3 specification, Provider Systems SHALL provide a mechanism by which GP Practices can indicate which slots are available for booking via GP Connect, thereby ensuring that their whole appointment book is not made available to external organisations.  <br/><br/>

-Additionally, the provision of optional searchFilter parameters has been included in rc.3 in preparation for subsequent release of agreed more granular slot availability control and corresponding searchFilter value sets - eg by organisation type or individual organisation.
+Additionally, the provision of optional searchFilter parameters has been included in rc.3 in preparation for subsequent release of to be agreed more granular slot availability control and corresponding searchFilter value sets - eg by organisation type or individual organisation.
 A common example is when a practice reserves a small number of slots specifically for use by Urgent Care appointment bookings which the Provider system can then match to the searchFilter received. <br/><br/><br/><br/>

  " %}